 If you can, try to reduce stress.
 Whether it be from work, home, family, business, or whatnot.
 Running my own business is very stressful, but doing things like disconnecting from work/social media, getting outside, going on walks, getting out on the water, reading a book for fun, and cooking are super beneficial for me!

-Learning more about healthy cycles, the female body, and hormones have been so helpful.
+Learning more about healthy cycles, the female body, and hormones has been so helpful.
 Period Repair Manual (pictured above) is a great book for learning more about cycles.
 It breaks down your cycle and hormones, what a healthy cycle is, the effects of birth control and how it is not a period, ways you can heal your cycle, and more.

 I believe everyone will benefit from reading this book whether you have your period or not.
 I reference it frequently and even send it to my nutrition clients that are struggling.